Select Training Opportunities for Postdoctoral Scholars

 Endocrine and Metabolism Training Grant

 Our mentors direct highly competitive research programs of national and international stature.
-Our trainees can take advantage of a very strong research infrastructure that allows them to address physiological, biochemical and cell biological problems with emerging technologies and the latest instrumentation.
-The 40 trainers on this program form a tightly interconnected, highly integrated group of investigators that cover all of the relevant areas in metabolism research and a number of subspecialties in endocrine research.
+Our trainees can take advantage of a very strong research infrastructure that allows them to address physiological, biochemical, and cell biological problems with emerging technologies and the latest instrumentation.
+The 40 trainers form a tightly interconnected, highly integrated group of investigators that cover all of the relevant areas in metabolism research and a number of subspecialties in endocrine research.

 Metabolism research at UT Southwestern has experienced a dramatic programmatic expansion over the past several years.
-The school has made a major commitment towards complementing existing areas of expertise by targeted recruitment of key personnel to fill existing gaps.
+The Medical Center has made a major commitment toward complementing existing areas of expertise by targeted recruitment of key personnel to fill existing gaps.
 The current epidemic of obesity and its pathophysiological sequelae are on the rise.
 We aim to train the next generation of metabolism researchers and endocrinologists to cope with this enormous public health problem and to develop innovative approaches to combat metabolic dysfunction.